learnyouahaskell/learnyouahaskell.github.io/markdown/source_md/a-fistful-of-monads.md

 ```

 The lambda is applied to every element and we get a list of lists.
-Finally, we just flatten the list and voila!
+Finally, we just flatten the list and voilà!
 We've applied a non-deterministic function to a non-deterministic value!

 Non-determinism also includes support for failure.